openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-revoke-ext.md

   authentication, it is given an `expires_at` value.
 When a token is used to get another token, the new token will have the same `expires_at` value as the original.

+- `audit_id` (string)

+   Specifies the unique identifier assigned to the token itself.

+   This will revoke a single token without affecting the status of any other token.
+This attribute mirrors the use of the Token Revocation List but does not utilize data that could convey authorization.

+- `audit_chain_id` (string)

+   Specifies a group of tokens based upon the `audit_id` of the first token in the chain.
+If a revocation event specifies the `audit_chain_id` any token that is part of the token chain (based upon the original token at the start of the chain) will be revoked.

 There properties are additive: Only a token that meets all of the specified criteria is considered revoked.